1965 CONCACAF Championship

 The 1965 CONCACAF Championship, was the 2nd edition of the CONCACAF Championship, the tournament was held in Guatemala from 28 March to 11 April.
 It had 6 participating teams.

 Qualifying round

 Caribbean Zone

 Jamaica, Trinidad, Dominican Republic withdrew from qualifying due to a schedule clash with qualification for the 1966 FIFA World Cup.

 Hosts of the final tournament, Guatemala refused to grant the Cubans visas to visit the country.

 Cuba complained to Helmut Käser, FIFA's General Secretary requesting for FIFA not to recognise CONCACAF.
 Käser stated that FIFA could not do so and referred the issue of Guatemalan visas for the Cubans to CONCACAF.
 As they were not able to enter the competition, Cuba withdrew.

 Haiti and Netherlands Antilles automatically qualified for the final round.

 Central American Zone

-Panama withdrew prior to the qualifying tournament beginning.
+Panama withdrew before the qualifying tournament began.